-Randy Wilkins is a Bronx-bred director and cinematographer.
+Randy Wilkins is a two time EMMY Award winning, director, cinematographer and editor from the Bronx, NY.
 Shortly after receiving his B.A. in English from Franklin and Marshall College, Randy’s lifelong dream to play professional baseball was shattered after a significant injury.
 Under these tragic circumstances, he discovered a new passion: filmmaking.
 Befriending legendary filmmaker Spike Lee and by the director’s urging, Randy enrolled in NYU’s esteemed Tisch School of the Arts Graduate Film Program where he earned a chair’s fellowship and a Master of Fine Arts in 2009.